Gilmardealcantara/DesignPatterns/Readme.md

 In c# the implementation is built in using events.

 5.3 - Command Pattern
+Encapsulate a request as an object, thereby letting you parametrize clients with different requests, queue or log requests, and support undoubled operations.
+Promote "invocation of a method on an object" to full object status

+Here we will encapsulate the battle between the two entities in a command.

+Command vs strategy

+Strategy pattern handles the objects, the command also change the state.
+Strategy algorithms are swappable.
+The command pattern allows the execution of different encapsulated commands.
+The command pattern can be stored, reused or used for und purposes.

 5.4 - Template Method

 5.5 - State Pattern